 About

-From livaboard to life on land.
+From liveaboard to life on land.

 Soanya Ahmad was born and raised in NYC though her parents had emigrated from Guyana.
 She attended the City College of New York where she graduated with a Bachelor of Arts degree with a concentration in photography.
 After having photographed many black and white harborscapes of cities on the east coast, she became interested in learning more about the waterfront prompting her to pursue a second degree in Maritime Technology.